Smooth Moves: 12 Steps to a Successful Move

 Preparing to Move Out

 Once you’ve decided to move, re-read your lease.
 Follow the proper procedure for notifying your landlord of your move.
 Landlords generally require written notice 30 days or 60 days prior to your move.
 If you don’t follow the proper procedure, you may end up paying an extra month’s rent.
 Also read any sections of the lease regarding the return of your security deposit, how damages are handled and optional or required cleaning fees.

 2. Hire Movers (or Recruit Friends)

 Hire movers about a month in advance of your move.
 If you’re trying to stay on a tight budget, make sure to call multiple moving companies to ensure you get the best price.
 Before reserving movers, read online reviews to make sure you’re hiring a reputable company.
 If you’re overwhelmed by the move and willing to shell out a bit more money, you can hire packers as well.

 For local moves, companies charge by the hour.
 Expect to pay around $100 to $200 an hour for both movers and a truck.
 Make sure to have everything packed before the movers arrive so you don’t end up paying for extra hours.

 For longer-distance moves (usually 100+ miles) companies charge by distance and weight.
-The average cost of a long-distance move is $4,300, based on an average weight of 7,400 pounds and an average distance of 1,225 miles.
+The average cost of moving a 1-bedroom apartment or house is $900-$1,200, based on an average distance of 1,000 miles.
 Renters with less furniture or moving shorter distances should expect to spend significantly less than this estimate.
+Check out

 If you don’t need full-service movers, consider using a moveable storage unit, sometimes called a “pod” or “cube.”
 You’re responsible for loading and unloading the vessel yourself, but the company will take care of the transportation.
 You can also use it as storage, if you have some time between moves.